KroSheChKa/PandaBot/README.md

 ----

 *Any suggestions?
-You found a bug?*
+You found a flaw?*

 -> Leave a comment